h2oai/driverlessai-recipes/explainers/doc/CREATING_CUSTOM_EXPLAINER_WITH_MLI_BYOR.md

 ### Debug
 To debug custom explainer, you can use `self.logger` instance attribute to log debugging messages.
 This messages are stored to explainer's log.

-To get explainer log - with your, explainer runtime and explainer messages - from UI, click task manager `RUNNING | FAILED | DONE` button in the upper right corner of running enterpretation and hover over explainer's entry in the list of tasks:
+To get explainer log - with your, explainer runtime and explainer log items - from UI, click task manager `RUNNING | FAILED | DONE` button in the upper right corner of running enterpretation and hover over explainer's entry in the list of tasks:

 ![task-manager](images/CREATING_CUSTOM_EXPLAINER_WITH_MLI_BYOR.open-logs.png)